Mattias Samuelsson

-Mattias Samuelsson (born March 14, 2000) is a Swedish-American professional ice hockey defenseman and alternate captain for the Buffalo Sabres of the National Hockey League (NHL).
-He played collegiately at Western Michigan University.
+Mattias Samuelsson (born March 14, 2000) is a Swedish–American professional ice hockey player who is a defenseman and alternate captain for the Buffalo Sabres of the National Hockey League (NHL).
+He played college ice hockey with Western Michigan University.

 Playing career

 Junior

 Samuelsson was drafted by the Sarnia Sting in the fourth round of the 2016 Ontario Hockey League draft, but chose not to play there.

 College

 After originally committing to the University of Michigan, Samuelsson de-committed and went to Western Michigan University instead.
 He played two seasons at Western Michigan, where he recorded seven goals and 19 assists.
 He was an alternate captain for the team in his sophomore year, despite being the youngest player on the team.

 Professional

 Samuelsson was drafted in the second round, 32nd overall, by the Buffalo Sabres in the 2018 NHL entry draft.
 He signed a three-year, entry-level contract with the Sabres on March 25, 2020.

+Samuelsson (left) in action with the Buffalo Sabres.

 Samuelsson made his NHL debut with the Sabres on April 18, 2021, in a 4–2 win against the Pittsburgh Penguins.

 On October 12, 2022, he was signed to a seven-year, $30 million contract extension.
 Samuelsson scored his first NHL goal on November 30, in a 5–4 shootout win over the Detroit Red Wings.

 On February 4, 2024, Samuelsson was ruled out for the rest of the 2023–24 season due to an injury sustained in a January 23 game against the Anaheim Ducks.
 During the season he recorded one goal and six assists for seven points in 41 games.